twotoasters/UISpecRunner/README.md

 - Running a specific spec class and method
 - Switches for targeting different iOS SDK versions, project files, configurations and targets
+- Starting securityd daemon to allow interaction with the keychain
 - Support for reading configuration settings from
 - A Ruby API for configuring your own spec runners
+- Will read common arguments from uispec.opts file for easy per project configuration

 ## TODO
-- Read options from uispec.opts
 - Auto-detect SDK versions available
-- Print build failure output
 - Rake file template
-- main.m file template
 - Support for running specific files
-- Support for running non-headless
+- Support for running non-headless (either via AppleScript or iphonesim)
 - Generate a Kicker script

 ## Copyright